uovme/GithubStars/README.md

 > 💡 When running the project locally using `npm run dev`, calls to AI services and WebDAV may fail due to CORS restrictions.
 To avoid this issue, use the prebuilt client application or build the client yourself.

+### 🐳 Run With Docker

+You can also run this application using Docker.
+See [DOCKER.md](DOCKER.md) for detailed instructions on how to build and deploy using Docker.
+The Docker setup handles CORS properly and allows you to configure any AI or WebDAV service URLs directly in the application.

 ## Who it’s for